-- A new maintainer team for the ARM sub-architectures: Arnd Bergmann (Linaro) and Olof Johansson (Google) - All the ARM SoC-specific code goes through them, in a tree called arm-soc
+- A new maintainer team for the ARM sub-architectures: Arnd Bergmann (Linaro) (currently replaced by Kevin Hilman) and Olof Johansson (Google) - All the ARM SoC-specific code goes through them, in a tree called arm-soc

-- ► They send the changes accumulated in arm-soc to Linus Torvalds. - Those maintainers have a cross-SoC view: detection of things that should be factorized, consistency accross SoC-specific code. - Core ARM changes continue to go through Russell King.
+- ► They send the changes accumulated in arm-soc to Linus Torvalds. - Those maintainers have a cross-SoC view: detection of things that should be factorized, consistency accross SoC-specific code. - Core ARM changes continue to go through Russell King. - Role of the Linaro consortium